Where can you find a Military Museum in the middle of a beautiful park? In Brussels!

 We stopped in at the Sky Cafe for a coffee, this is situated within the aviation hall and offers a good range of meals, snacks and drinks at quite reasonable prices.

 We spent around two hours exploring different halls.
 Now being a 5 years old L started to get a bit fidgety so we decided to head home.
 Not before visiting the shop, which you conveniently have to enter in order to exit.
 The was a large range of aviation based books and models as well as military books, toys and touristy items (magnets, postcards).
 Being plane mad L made a beeline to the plane models….we are now the proud owners of a Boeing 747.

-If your visiting Brussels this is definitely one for the list.
+If you are visiting Brussels this is definitely one for the list.